 In 2016, she released her first single from the EP, “Strangers Know”, a soulful pop song infused with influences such as Dido and Jewel.
 She has also been performing in her francophone indie-folk band, Les Soliloques.
 Now calling Kingston her home, she has been the host of the Musiikki Café’s wildly successful open mic every Tuesday night.

 Her self-titled EP was released on October 20th 2017.
-The 5 track collection of folky, mature and soulful pop songs was met with echoes of enthusiasm and appreciation, a promising and powerful debut for the singer-songwriter.
+The 5 track collection of folky, mature and soulful pop songs was met with enthusiasm and appreciation, a promising and powerful debut for the singer-songwriter.